Utkarshchaudhary009/friday/Readme.md

 - [License](#license)

 ## Overview
-Friday is your personal voice assistant, drawing inspiration from J.A.R.V.I.S in Iron Man.
+Friday is your personal voice assistant, drawing inspiration from `J.A.R.V.I.S in Iron Man`.
 It's here to assist you in various tasks and streamline your daily activities, just like Tony Stark's trusted companion.

 ## Why Friday?
 - **Efficiency:** Simplify task management, streamline information retrieval, and interact seamlessly with your applications.